ClaireBCodes/memoryGame/Memory/README.md

 - improve responsive grid to lock in particular ratios and scale cards down accordingly
 - Have match style set from dropdown to be used to make game board
 - have board size set from dropdown
+- consistent radius on tiles, tileplaces and button

 Bugs